PILLAR · LLM SYSTEMS

 SYSTEMS · LONG CONTEXT

-Long-context extension — YaRN, ring attention, training tricks
+Long-context extension — YaRN, ring attention, CSA

 TL;DR